AjitDesai/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 Ajit Desai is a data scientist at research division in the Bank of Canada.
-His research interests include application of AI and ML in economics and finance.
-He is currently working on deep reinforcement learing for payments systems, supervised ML for time series foreacasting and unsupervised ML for anomaly detection in payments transactions data.
+His current research interests include application of AI and ML in economics and finance.
+He is currently working on deep reinforcement learning for payments system, supervised ML for time series forecasting and unsupervised ML for anomaly detection in large-value transactions data.